Chart Color Schemes

 Virginia ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Virginia's cultural diversity was found to be below average, with 89.0% of its population being citizens, 85.7% born in Australia, and 93.2% speaking English only at home.
-Christianity is the main religion in Virginia, comprising 38.9% of its population.
-However, Buddhism is overrepresented compared to Greater Darwin, with 1.1% of Virginia's population identifying as Buddhist versus 2.2%.
+Virginia's cultural diversity was found to be below average, with 89.0% of its population being citizens and 85.7% born in Australia.
+Most residents spoke English only at home, at a rate of 93.2%.
+Christianity was the predominant religion, comprising 38.9% of Virginia's population.

 Frequently Asked Questions - Diversity